Why this matters

 However, the expert’s role is to coach, not do other people’s job for them.

-Have a backbone
+Has a backbone

 The expert will have difficult conversations with teams.
 For instance, a common conversation might involve a product owner who doesn’t take accessibility seriously and intends to launch a product without meeting basic requirements.